 After the death of Heath Ledger, production was shut down for a few months.
-Then it was re-started when Johnny Depp, Jude Law and Colin Farrell agreed to complete Ledger's role.
-The film's fantasy premise, and some clever rewrites, let the actors play a man whose appearance changes as he travels between imaginary worlds.
+Then it was re-started when Johnny Depp, Jude Law, and Colin Farrell agreed to complete Ledger's role.
+The film's fantasy premise, and some clever re-writes, let the actors play a man whose appearance changes as he travels between imaginary worlds.

 According to Terry Gilliam, the last line Heath Ledger spoke for filming on the set was "Don't shoot the messenger."
 When Johnny Depp filmed his role after Ledger's death, Depp asked Gilliam if he could try a new ad-lib: "Don't shoot the messenger", unaware that Ledger had improvised an identical line.
 Gilliam was astounded, remarking, "Heath is still out there.
 Johnny's channeling Heath somehow.
 I mean, Shirley MacLaine would love all this."

-The name "Parnassus" in literature typically refers to its distinction as the home of poetry, literature, and learning.
+The name "Parnassus", in literature, typically refers to its distinction as the home of poetry, literature, and learning.
 Parnassus was also the site of several unrelated minor events in Greek mythology.